chayapatsam/typescript-merge-project/README.md

-Absolutely, here's the `README.md` file for your TypeScript Merge Project:

 **# TypeScript Merge Project**

 This project implements a `merge` function written in TypeScript that combines three sorted arrays into a single sorted array in ascending order, without utilizing any built-in sort functions.
 Unit tests are included using Jest to ensure functionality.